+or the equivalent, it also helps to be able to move quickly.
 Years ago a business venture took me into an area where I had the opportunity to attend many auto auctions, and often I actually made the bids.
 I soon learned getting the best price is an art.
-It is a combination of things, like when to step in or how to slow the bidding down, thus cooling the animal spirits.
+It is a combination of things, like timing, you soon learned when to step in or how to slow the bidding down thus cooling the animal spirits.
 Often simply not bidding against yourself was a good start.

-One of the favorite stories garnered from this experience came from when a seller complained to the auctioneer about the high bid on a car he was selling, the bid came in at one thousand dollars.
-The surprised seller said, "but I paid four thousand for that car just last week".
+When it comes to value the market place is the final judge and shows little favor or mercy.
+One of the favorite stories garnered from this experience came from when a seller complained to the auctioneer about the low bids he was receiving on a car he was selling.
+When the high bid came in at one thousand dollars the surprised seller said, "but I paid four thousand for that car just last week".
 The auctioneer's response said it all , "well sir, it is a thousand dollar car today"!

-This "theory of value" can also be extended to stocks, after all they were at one time no more then a piece of paper known as a certificate that signified part ownership in a company, now it is just a line on a financial statement.
+This "theory of value" is something that also extends to stocks.
+These are promises that were at one time no more then a piece of paper known as a certificate that signified part ownership in a company, now it is just a line on a financial statement.
 How many investors have seen that line vanish?
 "Value" can change in a heart beat, and we live in a time that information travels at the speed of light.
 May I mention just two of the great teachers of what I call financial reality, Bernie Madoff and Enron.

 Call me a skeptic but I contend that the illusion of value should not be held to close.
-The value of a building when a tenant goes bankrupt.
-The value of a currency when everyone starts to sell it.
-The value of gold when a government confiscates it and makes it illegal to sell and own.
-And most of all a promise on paper or implied, remember if you own gold that is represented by a certificate, you own a piece of paper.
+The value of a building can be altered when a tenant goes bankrupt.
+The value of a currency drops when everyone starts to sell it and even the value of gold can drastically change if a government confiscates it and makes it illegal to buy, sell or even own can.
+What something is worth can be difficult to determine.
+And most of all tell me the value of a promise on paper or implied, remember if you own gold that is represented by a certificate, you own a piece of paper.